3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 # INSTALL

-Copy the files here into a folder called `Demon_KLIPPER_Essentials` in your config folder on your printer.
+Copy the files here into a folder called `Demon_Essentials` in your config folder on your printer.

 Then, paste into your printer.cfg
 ```